lcwlwc/getting-and-cleaning-data/README.md

 body_gyro_X (Y or Z): The angular velocity vector measured by the gyroscope for each sample.
 The units are radians/second.

 Mean(xxx): The average values of all xxx measurements.

+**codes**

+The r script to process the raw data into the final summarised data is saved as run_analysis.R

+It outputs a second independent table showing the average pf each variable for each activity and each subject.

+More details of the codes are saved under codebook.md